Cost per person is $8,999 / £7,199

 Day 3: Quito to Isla Santa Cruz, Galapagos

 Early this morning we drive back to the International Airport for the flight to the airport on Baltra Island, adjacent to Isla Santa Cruz.
-After passing through immigration and baggage claim, we will be met by the M.Y.
-Natural Paradise staff and transferred to the yacht.
+After passing through immigration and baggage claim, we will be met by the M.V.
+Horizon.
 You will be shown to your cabin where you will have some time to settle in before lunch and a welcome briefing.
+During lunch we will set sail and head to Santiago island.
+In the afternoon, we will visit Sullivan Bay where a coral beach landing leads you towards a lava field as far as the eye can see.
+Hunt and peck over the two distinguished types of lava, pahoehoe and 'a'a, for signs of plant life that have managed to emerge over the past 100 years since the most recent volcanic explosion.
+A truly amazing volcanic experience…up close and personal!
+Welcome Dinner on board this evening.

-Overnight on board M.Y.
-Natural Paradise (B,L,D)
+Overnight on board M.V.
+Horizon (B,L,D)

 Day 4: Isabela and Fernandina Islands